cedadev/jasmin-workshop/exercises/ex03/README.md

     The `echo` command makes the text file for us.
 Use some other small file if you have one handy, or create one in your favorite text editor on your local machine.
     We then copy it using the `scp` command, specifying our home directory `~/` as the path.

+    Log into the xfer server itself, to see the file that you copied in place in the destination directory:

+    ```
+    $ ssh -A train050@xfer1.jasmin.ac.uk
+    $ pwd
+    $ ls -l README.txt

+    ```

 1. Make a small tree of directories on your **local** machine and create 2 files somewhere in those directories.
     ```